The History of InfoAge Science & History MuseumsRADIO REMINISCENCES – A HALF CENTURY by A. Hoyt Taylor

 - French radio experts visit to help improve reception

-- Alexanderson gets zapped while working in hotel basement
+- Alexanderson gets zapped while working in a hotel basement

 - Roy Weagant continues his work on balanced loops, which had been underway before the Navy took over the station.
 Weagant’s theory was that static originated from overhead

-- Asbury High School closed to provide coal to keep station running.
+- Asbury High School closed to provide coal to keep the station running.